-We survey various research directions (in complexity theory) in which the notion of promise problems plays a major role.
-Specifically, Section 2 refers to finding "unique solutions" and to approximately counting the number of solutions, Section 3 refers to the role of "gap problems" in the study of approximation, and Section 4 refers to identifying complete problems (especially for the class \mathcal{SZK}).
-In Section 5 we discuss the use of promise problems as indicators of complexity, and in Section 6.2 we use promise problems in distilling the essence of a known result (i.e., $\mathcal{BPP} \subseteq \mathcal{PH}$).
-Other expositionary advantages of promise problems are discussed in Sections 6.1 and 7.
-Concluding comments, which refer to the implications on language recognization problems and to the applicability to search problems, appear in Section 8.
+We survey various research directions in which the notion of promise problems plays a major role.
+Specifically, Section 2 refers to finding "unique solutions" and to approximately counting the number of solutions, Section 3 refers to the role of "gap problems" in the study of approximation, and Section 4 refers to identifying complete problems (especially for the class SZK).
+In Section 5 we discuss the use of promise problems as indicators of complexity, and in Sections 6 and 7 we discuss some of their expositionary advantages.
+Concluding comments, which refer to the implications on language recognition problems and to the applicability to search problems, appear in Section 8.